 When the National Energy Research Scientific Computing Center (NERSC) moved to Berkeley Lab in 1996, a computational science program was created to encourage collaborations between physical and computer scientists.
 The Supernova Cosmology Project's work was one of the first projects funded; it demonstrates how high-performance computing can accelerate scientific discovery.

-With the recognition by Science magazine of the Supernova Cosmology Project’s scientific breakthrough, along with other collaborations, Berkeley Lab establishes itself as home to one of the leading computational science centers in the country.
+With the recognition by Science magazine of the Supernova Cosmology Project’s scientific breakthrough, along with other collaborations, Berkeley Lab established itself as home to one of the leading computational science centers in the country.

-The Cray T3E was particularly important, Aldering says, "because we spent a lot of time doing fits."
+The Cray T3E was particularly important, Aldering said, “because we spent a lot of time doing fits.”
 To analyze their data from 40 supernovae for errors or biases, the team used the 512-processor Cray T3E-900 supercomputer to simulate 10,000 exploding supernovae at varying distances, given universes based on different assumptions about cosmological values; these were then plotted and compared with real data to detect any biases affecting observation or interpretation.

 A completely separate line of inquiry, but one essential to the Supernova Cosmology Project’s search method, was to study the characteristics of type Ia supernovae.
-To make meaningful comparisons of nearby and distant type Ias -- in other words, to affi rm their usefulness as standard candles -- the light measurements from the more distant supernovae, with larger redshifts, were compared with the redshifts of closer ones.
-These measurements were then altered slightly to examine the effects of dust along the line-of-sight, and to test slightly different explosion scenarios.
+To make meaningful comparisons of nearby and distant type Ias – in other words, to affirm their usefulness as standard candles – the light measurements from the more distant supernovae, with larger redshifts, were compared with the redshifts of closer ones.
+These measurements were then altered slightly to examine the effects of dust along the line of sight and to test slightly different explosion scenarios.
 These simulations were compared with the team's observations to make sure these matched their theoretical calculations.

-Because the real measurements involved readings taken many times over a 60-day period from 40 supernovae, making the comparisons "is a task you only want to send to a supercomputer," says Berkeley Lab postdoctoral fellow Peter Nugent.
+Because the real measurements involved readings taken many times over a 60-day period from 40 supernovae, making the comparisons “is a task you only want to send to a supercomputer,” said Berkeley Lab postdoctoral fellow Peter Nugent.

 Nugent, who ran all of the simulations and analyses on the T3E for the project, said the Cray supercomputer was also used to make sure that the error bars presented in the research were reasonable.
 In addition to chi-square fitting, researchers also employed bootstrap resampling of the data.
 Here they plotted the mass density of the universe and the vacuum energy density based on data from 40 supernovae.
-Then they began resampling the data, taking random sets of any of the 40 supernovae and finding and plotting the minimum value for each parameter.
+Then, they began resampling the data, taking random sets of any of the 40 supernovae and finding and plotting the minimum value for each parameter.
 The resampling procedure was repeated tens of thousands of times as an independent check on the assigned error bars.